 Palindrome Words to Use as a Girl's Name

-Using palindrome words is a quick and easy way to give your little girls an intelligent baby name.
-Nature, mythology, and even the economy can give you ideas for cool palindrome word names.
+Using palindrome words is a quick and easy way to give your little girl an intelligent baby name.
+Nature and mythology can give you ideas for cool palindrome word names rarely used by parents.

 - Mem (mehm): Letter in Hebrew and Arabic alphabets